 Here’s what you need to know about adding extra money to your super.

 How to make extra contributions

-If you’re looking to put more money into your super on top of the mandatory Superannuation Guarantee payment (10% of your ordinary time earnings) from your employer, you have a couple of options: pre-tax (also known as 'concessional') contributions and post-tax (also known as 'non-concessional') contributions.
+If you're looking to put more money into your super on top of the mandatory Superannuation Guarantee payment (11 per cent of your ordinary time earnings) from your employer, you have a couple of options: pre-tax (also known as 'concessional') contributions and post-tax (also known as 'non-concessional') contributions.